 An Oklahoma traffic conviction normally leads to fines and fees.
 But most violations will also result in points being assessed by the Department of Public Safety (DPS).
 DPS uses these points to identify problematic drivers and will take action when a driver accumulates too many points.

-Here are the points that are assigned to some of the more common traffic offenses.
+Here are the points assigned for some of the more common traffic offenses.

 Violation |